TradeZero Rating:

 TradeZero Cons

-Small investment lineup: Many asset types are missing.
+Small investment lineup: A lot of asset classes are still absent.

 Investment Offerings